Free Gun Violence Prevention Course Launches To Educate Young Activists

 "Anti-gun pseudoscience"

 She expects blowback from gun rights groups about the course.
 One writer for the website Bearing Arms warned the course may "push the anti-gun position" onto students.
-Adding:

 "That means they'll be facing indoctrination in anti-gun pseudoscience masquerading as unbiased research.
-That's a problem."
+That's a problem," they wrote.

 Crifasi hopes being a gun owner herself can help diffuse some of those knee-jerk reactions.

 "I'm a responsible gun owner and I don't want people to take my guns away. ...
-Let's work together to come up with strategies that reduce gun violence but also are also respectful of the culture of gun ownership and the second amendment," Crifasi said.
+Let's work together to come up with strategies that reduce gun violence but also are also respectful of the culture of gun ownership and the Second Amendment," Crifasi said.

-When asked if anyone from pro-guns organizations were invited to participate in the course, the response was blunt.
+When asked if anyone from gun rights organizations was invited to participate as faculty in the course, the response was blunt.

-"No we did not.
+"No, we did not.
 For a variety of reasons," Crifasi said.

-She points to a stark statistic from the Center for Disease Control that showed that nearly 40,000 people were fatally shot in 2017.
+She points to a stark statistic from the Centers for Disease Control and Prevention that showed nearly 40,000 people were fatally shot in 2017.

 "We didn't want to have to have this be a debate of whether there's an issue or not, right?"
 Crifasi said.
 "We have a substantial burden in this country."

-Ashley Courneya, a college freshman living in Rochester, Minn., began learning to shoot guns at age seven.
+Ashley Courneya, a college freshman living in Rochester, Minn., began learning to shoot guns at age 7.
 She participated in competitive sports shooting in high school and was featured in NPR's documentary Teens On Guns In America released earlier this year.

-She's in the demographic Hopkins researchers hopes to attract.
+She's in the demographic Hopkins researchers is hoping to attract.

 But Courneya, who said politically she's an independent, admits she's less eager to sign up for the course because more conservative viewpoints on guns won't be heard.